DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 9. When the button on pin P0 is pressed, the color LED strip on P1 will be lit up, otherwise, it is off.
+* 9.When the button on pin P0 is pressed, the color LED strip on P1 will be lit up, otherwise, it is off.

 ```blocks